healthykitchen101/healthykitchen101.com/juicers/tests/masticating/performance.md

 Kale are kept as stalks with the leaves on

-One of the most famous nutrition powerhouse, this leafy green is also one of the hardest to juice due to its thin shape, tough, fibrous texture, and low water content.
-Most machines have difficulty breaking down the kale leaves and extracting the juice from this vegetable.
-The tough cell walls of kale can clog or strain the juicing machine, leading to reduced juice yield and potentially damaging the juicer.
+One of the most famous nutrition powerhouse, this leafy green, is one of the hardest vegetables to juice due to its thin shape, tough, fibrous texture, and low water content.
+Most machines have difficulty breaking down the kale leaves and extracting the juice.
+The tough cell walls of kale can clog or strain the juicing mechanism, leading to reduced juice yield and potentially damaging the juicer.

 For the test, we use 20 ounces of kale leaves with the stalk on.

 How We Test and Score
 ---------------------